vuestorefront/shopware-pwa/docs/landing/fundamentals/cli.md

 ## Version update

+::: tip Always updated
+To avoid manualy updates - use `npx @shopware-pwa/cli` command instead.

-To be sure that you have the latest version of CLI for Shopware PWA installed, you just need to reinstall the package using the same commands as for installation:
+To be sure that you have the latest version of CLI for Shopware PWA installed.
+You just need to reinstall the package using the same commands as for installation:

 ```bash
 yarn global add @shopware-pwa/cli